nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Send email to a contact's email address: `email [index] /index [email index]`

-Open the default mailbox application to compose an email.
-The target recipient is the contact's email at `email index`.
+You can use the `email` command to open the default mailbox application to compose an email to the contact's email at `email index`.

 Format: `email [index] /index [email index]`